-I’ll totally fill you all in on the trip and how beautiful that place is, but today I have something delicious to talk about: caramel sauce.
+Today I have something delicious to talk about: caramel sauce.
+Normally a sugar-filled event, right?
 But this one has NO refined sugar.
 Instead, I subbed one of my new favorite ingredients: coconut sugar.

 The more I bake with coconut sugar, the more I like it.
 It seriously performs so similarly to granulated sugar, but it tastes more like a strong brown sugar.
-I’ve found that I can usually substitute it in recipes as a substitution for both the granulated sugar and the brown sugar and it usually works out pretty darn wonderfully, if I do say so myself.
+I’ve found that I can usually substitute it in recipes as a substitution for both the granulated sugar and the brown sugar and it works out pretty darn wonderfully.

 It has a caramelized flavor naturally, and it just so happens that that flavor works absolutely perfectly when you’re making caramel.
 This recipe is a little different than a traditional caramel sauce recipe where you first melt and caramelize the sugar and then add the heavy cream.
 That process usually takes less than 10 minutes.

-Instead, for this recipe, you combine the coconut milk and coconut sugar and cook them down together into a thick caramel sauce.
-This version of making caramel takes a little bit longer, about 30-35 minutes, but it’s more hands-off and way less stressful.
+Instead, for this recipe, you combine the coconut milk and coconut sugar and cook them down into a thick caramel sauce.
+This version of making caramel takes a little bit longer, about 30-35 minutes.
+But, it’s more hands-off and way less stressful.

-I also added a scraped vanilla bean to the caramel to add a hint of delicious vanilla flavor to my caramel sauce.
+I added a scraped vanilla bean to the caramel for a hint of delicious vanilla flavor to my caramel sauce.
 A similar flavor could be achieved with vanilla extract, but you won’t get the gorgeous vanilla bean specks in your caramel!
-If you don’t want to splurge on a vanilla bean to use in this recipe, I love using vanilla bean paste to get vanilla bean flecks without having to use a whole vanilla bean.
+If you don’t want to splurge on a vanilla bean to use in this recipe, vanilla bean paste works great.
 One jar will last you a while.

 Whip up a batch of this caramel and eat it with some ice cream, or with some ice cream.
 Be sure to save some though – I have a delicious recipe using this caramel coming at you on Wednesday!
 I can’t wait to share it.
 It’s to die for!
 For now, enjoy the paleo caramel sauce!